 Most importantly, never forget the golden rule of entertaining and that is SMILE.

 Listen to your audience and feel the mood of the room.
-If it’s quiet and everyone is looking at their phones, you need to elevate your tone to command attention.
-For example, I was asked to deliver a presentation about compliance to a room of 500 people for 45 minutes.
-When I got up to deliver my presentation, I could feel that the room was very quiet.
-Everyone had their heads down.
-The room needed energy.
-So I got up on stage and asked everyone to stand up!
-And then we did a 2-minute yoga session.
-Sure there was a bit of resistance to begin with, but I commanded the attention of the audience.
+If it’s quiet and everyone is looking at their phones, you may need to elevate your tone to command attention.
+If you do that and the audience is still not looking at you, then you need to find another way to give the room some energy.
+Experienced speakers have many tricks to do this – a great example is a speaker who got up on stage, asked everyone to stand up and proceeded to lead a 2-minute yoga session to get everyone reinvigorated and focused.
+Sure, there was a bit of resistance to begin with, but he commanded the attention of the audience.
 There were lots of laughs and everyone was engaged for the serious part of the presentation.

-It sounds so simple, however it is amazing how easy it is to forget to do it when you are nervous.
+It sounds so simple, however it’s amazing how easy it is to forget to do it when you are nervous!
 B.R.E.A.T.H.E!
 Taking deep breaths before and during your presentation will ensure you have enough oxygen to keep your nerves under control.

-I hope these tips give you the confidence to give public speaking a try.
+We hope these tips give you the confidence to give public speaking a try.
 If you practice them and prepare carefully for your presentation, you will be able to engage your audience and achieve success.
-Remember, the Compliance Team is always available to assist with any questions you may have about your presentation content.
-If you’d like us to run an eye over it, simply get in touch by clicking your help icon in Mercury or email us at email@example.com